 Journals and Competition Teams

-While you may have earned a position to a Journal, or Moot Court, Trial or ADR team at your former school, that position doesn't transfer to William & Mary upon admission here.
-Placement to such organizations is made after inter-school competitions held during our student's first year at the Law School.
+While you may have earned a position on a journal or competition team at your former school, that position doesn't transfer to William & Mary upon admission here.
+Membership in such organizations occurs after inter-school competitions held during our students' first year at the Law School.
 As a transfer student, you will be invited to participate in these competitions during your first year with us.

 Academic Honors and Awards